Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 3. Shopping in Montauk

 One of the more abundant things in Montauk is how downtown shopping there is.
 Mostly made up of boutiques, Montauk is a great place to spend money on the cutest stuff you can find.
 Make sure to try out the Montauk Salt Cave–at the entrance to the cave you can buy your fill of salt products.
-I’m talking salt lamps of all shapes and sizes, jewelry and clothing!
+I’m talking salt lamps of all shapes and sizes, jewelry, and clothing!

 Take a walk around and enjoy our town.
 We offer everything from beachie-surf shops to bike shops and sporting goods stores.
 You can load up on clothing, gifts, jewelry, and don’t forget the Farmer’s market on Thursdays.
-Stock up on delicious produce, beautiful flowers and great local fare!
+Stock up on delicious produce, beautiful flowers, and great local fare!

 Relaxing in Montauk

-There’s a reason that you think of celebrities when you think of Montauk, The Hamptons and this end of Long Island–because it’s a relaxing, quaint, and picturesque beach town for them to get away from it all.
+There’s a reason that you think of celebrities when you think of Montauk, The Hamptons, and this end of Long Island–because it’s a relaxing, quaint, and picturesque beach town for them to get away from it all.
 That means that you can also use your time in Montauk to get away from it all!

 Once you’ve spent your day on the beach, your afternoon on a fishing boat, bought as much stuff as you can fit into your car, and spent the evening eating delicious seafood and watching the sunset then it’s time for you to relax!
 Get a massage, a facial, or go to a salt therapy session in the Montauk Salt Cave.
 That’s something you can’t do everywhere.